audiojs/audio/README.md

 ### audio.write(data, time=0, duration?, {channel|channels, format, start, end}?)

-Write data to audio starting at the indicated `time`, optionally sliced by the `duration`.
+Write `data` to audio starting at the indicated `time`, optionally sliced by the `duration`.
+Optionally indicate `format` of data source.

 ```js
 //write data to left and right channels